EVENING CLASSES

 Classes

-Learn how to make a Lantern and Tea Light Holder
+Learn how to make a Candlestick and Tea Light Holder

-Using a combination of pinch pot sculpting and throwing techniques, you will leave this session with a lantern (perfect for the incoming autumnal season!) and a small tea light holder.
-Return on or after 2nd October to decorate.
+Using a combination of pinch pot sculpting and throwing techniques, you will leave this session with a candlestick and a small tealight holder.
+Return on or after 12th March to decorate.

 Learn how to make a Mug and Bowl